 The road is quiet, but some cars pass by, so be careful while walking.
 The road route is more effortless and quicker, taking only half the time of the coastal path.

-The St Thomas Bay to St Peter’s Pool hike is a must-do for anyone looking for an adventure in Malta’s south.
+The St. Thomas Bay to St. Peter’s Pool hike is a must-do for anyone looking for an adventure in Malta’s south.
 The scenic views of the white cliffs, crystal-clear waters, and lush greenery make this hike unforgettable.

 While the hike may be challenging in some areas, the reward is well worth it.
 You’ll see the most beautiful sights in the South of Malta.
 And if you’re up for a swim or a snorkel, there are plenty of opportunities to take a dip in the clear waters along the way.

-But this hike is the tip of the iceberg.
-Malta offers a variety of other beautiful hikes that are waiting for you.
-Wander through the untouched beauty of Il-Blata tal-Melh, Wied Babu and Fawwara, stroll along the coast from Ghajn Tuffieha to Gnejna Bay, or take a journey from St Thomas Bay to St Peter’s Pool.
+Wander through the untouched beauty of Il-Blata tal-Melh, Wied Babu and Fawwara, stroll along the coast from Ghajn Tuffieha to Gnejna Bay, or take a trek along the Victoria Lines.
 Experience the grandeur of the cliffs from Ras id-Dawwara to Miġra l-Ferħa or Dingli.
 Also, check out my blog post on the hidden gems of Malta.